List of One Piece characters: Sabaody Archipelago

 Being the final destination of the first half of the Grand Line, rookie pirates who arrive on the place with a bounty greater than 100,000,000 are known as "Super Rookies".
 This includes members of the "Eleven Supernovas" of the Worst Generation, the Caribou Brothers, Cavendish, and Bartolomeo.

-Fishman Island
+Kuja Tribe

+The Kuja Tribe (九蛇) are a tribe of women living on Amazon Lily (アマゾン・リリー, Amazon Rirī), a China-inspired island where men are forbidden.
+They are ruled by the Empress Boa Hancock.

+Outside the members of the Kuja Pirates, the islanders include: